-Player characters won't usually make up the entire crew in a corporate can paign; indeed, they may only represent a small fraction of the crew on the larger merchant vessels.
+Player characters won't usually make up the entire crew in a corporate campaign; indeed, they may only represent a small fraction of the crew on the largest merchant vessels.
 This can be handled in two ways:

-Serior Stuff: The PCs are the vessel's officers - the captain, purser, cargonaue, surgeon, deck officers and engineers - probably on a small subsidized merchant or liner, unless the group is quite large.
-This requires a significant investment in Rank and skills, but has the advantage that the PCs will be in control of a lot of what hap pens abound ship.
-If some or all of the PCs take the Ship Patron advantage (n, 100, the ship is theirs to run as they please, subject to the restrictions that come with the advantage.
-Otherwise, they are simply employees, working at a job and carrying on instructions from the corporate office.
+Semior Stuff: The PCs are the vessel's officers - the captain, purser, cargomaster, supported of the semicons of the semicons of the semicons of the semicons of the liner, unless the group is quite large.
+This requires a significant investment in Rank and skills, but has the advantage that the PCs will be in control of a lot of what hap pens, aboard ship.
+If some or all of the PCs take the Ship Patron advantage (p.
+100, the ship is theirs to run as they please, subject to the restrictions that come with the advantage.
+Otherwise, they are simply employees, working at a job and carrying our instructions from the corporate office.

 It is sometimes wise to make the ship's captain an NPC.
-This prevents hard fatings (many players can't bear taking orders from their peers) and lets the GM drut the course of the campaign in a natural fashion.
+This prevents hard feelings (many players can't bear taking orders from their peers) and lets the GM dired the course of the campaign in a natural fashion.
 The GM should create a detailed NPC for this role and for any other senior staff position not filled by a PC.

-Onlineary Crew: The PCs are younger, less experienced in mercanile shipping (though they may have extensive backgrounds in other areas) or part of a large crex.
-On a small vessel, they can come from any department and still know one another.
-A good post for a PC to fill is that of communications or sensor operator, due to the amount of time spent on the bridge, privy to what goes on at the top.
-On a large vessel, it may be appropriate for all of them to work in the same department or section.
-As well, the crew of the ship's boat is often drawn from many department, providing a rationale for bringing together crew from all over the ship and sending them on frequent side trips.
+Ordinary Crew: The PCs are younger, less experienced in mercantile shiping (though they may have extensive backgrounds in other areas) or part of a large crew.
+On a small vessel, they can come from any department and still know one another A good post for a PC to fill is that of communications or sensor operator, due to the amount of time spent on the bridge, privy to what goes on at the top.
+On a large vessel, it may be appropriate for all of them to work in the same department or setion.
+As well, the crew of the ship's boat is often drawn from many departments, providing a rationale for bringing together crew from all over the ship and sending them on frequent side trips.

 This option brings with it less control for the PCs, but less responsibility and more freedom as well.
-They can take their liberty and get into as much truble a desired, confident that the ship will still lift - if they can get back in time to meet it.
+They can take their liberty and get into as much trouble as desired, confident that the ship will still lift - if they can get back in time to meet it.